Skip to main content

 The complexities of workplace temperature management

-In workplaces that naturally generate heat, like bakeries or foundries, higher temperatures may be acceptable with proper protections in place.
+Higher temperatures may be acceptable in workplaces that naturally generate heat, like bakeries or foundries, with proper protections in place.
 Those same temperatures could, however, be hazardous in office or retail settings.
-The Health and Safety Executive has consistently urged employers to protect workers during extreme heat, and there have been calls from MPs for legislation to enforce a maximum workplace temperature.
+The Health and Safety Executive has consistently urged employers to protect workers during extreme heat, and MPs have called for legislation to enforce a maximum workplace temperature.

 Proactive strategies for employers